sstsimulator/sst-macro/docs/manual/manual.md

 sst-macro/build> ../configure --prefix=$PATH_TO_INSTALL --with-sst-core=$PATH_TO_SST_CORE CC=MPICC CXX=MPICXX
 ````
 `PATH_TO_SST_CORE` should be the prefix install directory used when installing the core.
-The MPI compilers should be the same compilers used for building Boost and SST core.
+The MPI compilers should be the same compilers used for building SST core.

 SST/macro can still be built in standalone mode for a select set of features that have not been fully migrated to the SST core.
 The installation and running are the same for both modes - simply remove the `--with--sst-core` parameter.
-A complete list of options for standalone building can be seen by running `../configure --help`.
-Some common options include:
+A complete list of options for building can be seen by running `../configure --help`.
+Some common options for both standalone and main SST core include:

 -   --(dis|en)able-graphviz : Enables the collection of simulated call graphs, which can be viewed with graphviz.
 Disabled by default.
 -   --(dis|en)able-custom-new : Memory is allocated in larger chunks in the simulator, which can speed up large simulations.
--   --(dis|en)able-multithread : This configures for thread-level parallelism for (hopefully) faster simulation
 -   --(dis|en)able-otf2[=location]: Enable OTF2 trace replay, requires a path to OTF2 installation.
 -   --with-clang[=location]: Enable Clang source-to-source tools by pointing to Clang development libraries